 As an individual who has an insatiable curiosity for unconventional thinking, specific to human behavior, I have had a number of friends introduce me to a wide array of alternative outlets.
 They introduce me to various definitions of human psychology through astrology, numerology, and witchcraft.
 One of these friends introduced me to the idea that aliens from other planets could teach us a lot about ourselves.

-This friend provided me his collection of transmitted (or transmuted) messages from these superior beings to earthlings.
+This friend provided me a collection of transmitted (or transmuted) messages from these superior beings to earthlings.
 As I read through the information he found, I found that the theme of these messages was that my philosophy was wrong.
 I found them somewhat humorous, but before I could entirely dismiss them, I learned that my friend considered these messages proof that I was wrong.
 Although he didn’t say these words exactly, the import of his responses was that I could not argue against statements made by superior life forms.

 The first question this skeptic would love to ask authors of human psychology, by way of alien scripture, is how do we arrive at the assumption that aliens from another planet are of a superior intellect?
 The collective thought, among certain quarters of human authority, suggests that not only is there intelligent life out there, but they’re more intelligent than earthlings can conceive.
-Even though we have no proof that life exists outside our planet, at this point in our space explorations, it would be foolish to think that the only lifeforms are those that exist on Earth.
+Even though we have no proof that life exists outside our planet, at this point in our space explorations, it would be foolish to think that the only lifeforms in the universe are those that exist on Earth.
 If other lifeforms exist, however, we don’t know what form they take.
 (We assume they are humanoid in form and that they’re here for our water, but if they’re intelligent beyond our comprehension why haven’t they been able to develop a substitute for water, or an artificial way to preserve or increase their supply?)
 We also don’t know what concerns alien life forms have, or how they think, but we assume that all creatures have the same concerns as us.
 The one crucial nugget of information missing in these theories is that we know less than nothing about aliens.
 If we had some proof that they existed, we could say we know nothing about them, but we don’t even know if they exist.
 With that in mind, any theories of alien intellectual superiority can only be rooted in the human inferiority complex.

-What would be the point of worshiping a deity who had a level of intelligence equal to our own, and what would be the point of reporting on the transmissions from space if the aliens were not of a superior intellect who could teach us a lot about our way of life?
+What would be the point of worshiping a deity who had a level of intelligence equivalent to our own, and what would be the point of reporting on the transmissions from space if the aliens were not of a superior intellect who could teach us a lot about our way of life?
 My takeaway from this friend’s collection of transmitted (or transmuted) messages was that most of the alien transmissions submitted for the reader’s pleasure have an agenda that suspiciously aligns with the author of the work.

 The next time an alien transmits a message that suggests humans are of equal or superior intellect (“We are in awe of the capabilities of the new iPhone X, and we have not found a way to replicate that technology in our labs”), will be the first time I take an alien transmission seriously.
 The next time an alien transmits a message that has something to do with a compliment regarding human technology in agricultural techniques (“We find the techniques developed by Monsanto Co. awe-inspiring”) will be the first time I re-read an author’s interpretation of their message.
 One would think that a complex being would know that the best way to persuade another being is to surround criticisms with some compliments.
 Even if they have no emotions, in the manner most sci-fi movies depict them, it would only be logical for them to suggest that our life form did manage to get some things right.
 What readers receive from aliens, instead, are warnings about our dystopian nature that suspiciously align with human politics.